jamesrharwood/equator-guidelines-website/guideline_repos/consort/partials/why_use.md

-The CONSORT reporting guideline helps authors write randomised clinical trial articles that can be understood and used by everyone.
+The CONSORT reporting guideline helps authors write randomised clinical trial articles that can be understood and used by a wide audience.
 This page summarises CONSORT and how it can be used.
 Each guideline item links to more information, examples, and relevant training.